epfl-ada/ada-2021-project-cool-group-name/README.md

 Moreover, part of the computations can be hugely accelerated using a GPU.
 Training BERTopic on 1% of the dataset we successfully extracted and visualized meaningful topics.

 ### 4. Training models
-In order to try to predict the potential of a new quote to be viral, we wanted to both train classifiers for the labels viral/not-viral and a regressor for the number of occurrences.
+In order to predict the potential of a quote's virality, the following models have been trained:

-We though about using Logistic regression and Support vector machines as classifiers for their easy interpretability.
-As regressor, we plan to use Linear regression for the same reason.
+Linear and logistic regression, linear Support Vector Machines and we have also tried out a tree based classification.
+The models were chosen because of their easy interpretability and that our original goal was to see if the typical ML (Not AI) toolbox was sufficient to consistently predict virality from our features.

-To train the models, each line of Quotebank dataset will be converted into a feature vector (or discarded if feature is missing) and a binary label for classifiers or an interger output for the regressor.
-Training will be performed on a randomly sampled 70% subset of these lines (this also includes the validation set for hyperparameters tuning) and the rest will be used for testing.
+To train the models, each line of Quotebank dataset is converted into a feature vector (or discarded if feature is missing) and a binary label for classifiers or an integer output for the regressor.
+Training is performed on a randomly sampled 70% subset of these lines (this also includes the validation set for hyperparameters tuning) and the rest is used for testing.

-We will then try to see if we can apply weight penalties to filter out the least relevant features.

 ## Proposed timeline
 By 19/11/2021: